-The best soundbars of 2021 range from simple units with a pair of stereo speakers in side that offer with a bit more oomph than your TV can manage, right up to elaborate multi-driver systems that create virtual surround sound by bouncing audio around the room, matching the premium visuals of, say, the best OLED TVs equally elite sound.
-This means they're available in a range of budgets too, with options to pair with best TVs under £1000 or the best TVs under £500 nicely.
-And don't forget to check our list of the best cheap soundbar deals.
+The best soundbars of 2021 range from simple units with a pair of stereo speakers inside that offer a lot more width and clarity than your TV can manage, right up to elaborate multi-driver systems that are compatible with Dolby Atmos 3D audio and create virtual surround sound by bouncing audio around the room, matching the premium visuals of, say, the best OLED TVs or best 8K TVs with equally elite sound.

 The best soundbar you can buy today